citlaligm/Advance-Lane-Detection/writeup.md

 The function `warp` can be found in the IPython notebook called `Development` on the 10th cell.
 It takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.

-I chose to hardcode the source and destination points in the following manner:
+I hardcode the source and destination points in the following manner:

 ```
 horizon = np.uint(2*image_size[0]/3)